 EFC is the amount of money your family will be expected to pay for a year of higher education.

 As discussed, your income and assets are calculated into your final EFC.
-But, as shown by the example above, these aren’t the only factors.
+But these aren’t the only factors.
 Family size and the number of family members who will attend college or career school during that aid year are also contributing factors.
 Check out the EFC Formula Guide to see exactly how your EFC is calculated.

 Cost of Attendance (COA)